Mushroom Risotto is creamy Italian rice dish made with Arborio rice and loaded with mushrooms. A vegetarian dish that is comfort in a bowl!

 - 1 cup white wine

-- 8 cups fat free chicken stock, or vegetable stock
+- 8 cups fat free vegetable stock or broth, or chicken stock

 - 1/2 cup grated parmesan cheese

 - Heat the stock in a small pot and keep on low heat.